Skip to Content

 The history of Cleveland and St. Vincent Charity Medical Center are not independent of one another.
 A city is people; a hospital is people—the story of the past century and a half is the story of how these people have helped each other.

-About St. Vincent Charity Medical Center
+About St. Vincent Charity Community Health Center

 In 1851 a handful of pioneering Sisters of Charity of St. Augustine were brought to Cleveland at the request of Bishop Amadeus Rappe, the first bishop of Cleveland.